Choosing a Wedding Photographer

 It is important then to find a photographer who is well qualified, experienced and aware of the requirements for your special day.
 You need to feel absolutely sure that the photographer you choose will capture the essence of your wedding and be able to make you and your guests look a million dollars.

 Nowaday's there is a huge saturation of part time wedding photographers, who are little more than keen amateurs with budget, consumer cameras and lenses, no insurance and little experience.
-Sure we all start somewhere, but a couples wedding is not a place for practice!!...
-There are beginners and newcomers that dive straight in and advertise their for wedding work... and unfortunately it's the wedding couples which pay the price... receiving mediocre, badly posed, badly lit, badly post produced photography, and sometimes they may receive nothing at all, and with no comeback.
+Sure we all start somewhere, but a wedding is not a place for practice!!...
+There are beginners and newcomers that dive straight in and advertise for wedding work... and unfortunately it's the wedding couples which pay the price... receiving mediocre, badly posed, badly lit, badly post produced photography, and sometimes they may receive nothing at all, and with no comeback.

 A quality, experienced, professional photographer will carry backup cameras, and for weddings, usually 'dual slot' cameras, meaning each image taken is backed up in-camera to two separate digital storage cards.
 He / She should have public liability and professional indemnity insurance, normally required by many 'high end' venues, especially the National Trust Houses & Halls.